prabinbessie/instagram-unfollower-checker/README.md

 │   ├── css/
 │   └── js/
 └── requirements.txt

-🤝 Contributing
+## 🤝 How to Contribute
+If you would like to contribute to the project, follow the steps below:

-Fork the repository
+- Fork the repository
-Create feature branch:
+- Create a personal copy of the repository on GitHub.
+Create a new branch
+### For example:
-git checkout -b feat/your-feature
+- git checkout -b feat/awesome-feature
+- Make your changes
+- Ensure that your changes follow the project's coding standards and
+- include tests where necessary.
-Commit changes:
+Commit your changes
-git commit -m "feat: add awesome feature"
+Use a meaningful commit message, such as: git commit -m "feat: add awesome feature"
-Push to branch:
+Push to your fork
-git push origin feat/your-feature
+Push your branch to your forked repository on GitHub: git push origin feat/awesome-feature
 Open a Pull Request
+Open a pull request to the original repository.
+Provide a description of the changes and why they are useful.
-Development Requirements:
+### Development Requirements:

-90%+ test coverage
+- 90%+ test coverage
-PEP-8 compliance
+- PEP-8 compliance
-Type hints for new code
+- Type hints for new code
-Update CHANGELOG.md
+Update CHANGELOG.md with new features and fixes

-📜 License
+## 📜 License

-MIT License - See LICENSE for full text.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

-📬 Contact
+## 📬 Contact

-For support/issues:
+For any support or issues:
-📧 bhandariprabin84@gmail.com
+📧 Email: bhandariprabin84@gmail.com
-🐦 @prabinbessie
+😎Instagram: @prabinbessiehere